nus-cs2113-AY2122S2/tp/docs/team/warren.md

 #### User Guide
  * Added documentation for `Settling all transactions for a session` and `Listing all available commands`
- * Added questions under Frequently asked questions section.
+ * Added questions under Frequently Asked Questions (FAQ) section.
  * Maintained the `Command Summary`

 #### Developer Guide